 Delete Tab Groups

-Open the sidebar panel and right-click on the desired tab group, and select Delete to remove that tab group from the browser.
+Open the sidebar panel in Safari, right-click on the desired tab group, and select Delete to remove that tab group from the browser.

-If you have a knack for dealing with multiple opened tabs at once, then this feature will streamline your workflow and make it relatively easy to handle the plentitude of tabs at your disposal.
+If you have a knack for dealing with multiple opened tabs simultaneously, this feature will streamline your workflow and make it relatively easy to handle the multiple tabs at your disposal.

-Then the underlying customizations, including the ability to rearrange tabs and their groups, rename these groups, send tabs from one group to another or bid them adieu when no longer needed, are some of the other worthy additions to this feature.
+Then the underlying customizations, including the ability to rearrange tabs and their groups, rename these groups, send tabs from one group to another, or remove when no longer needed, are some of the other worthy additions to this feature.

 It’s worth noting that tab groups created on the Safari Mac are also synced with Safari on iOS or iPadOS if signed in with the same iCloud account.
 The cloud sync will automatically make the groups available across all the devices.

-With that said, we round off this guide on creating and managing the tab groups on your Safari Mac.
-Let us know your thoughts and also share your experience.
+That said, we round off this guide on creating and managing the tab groups on your Safari Mac.